Attention Students:

 If the student is dropped from the course, will they get charged for the FDIA access?

-If the student withdraws from the class prior to enrollment verification, or if they are dropped from the class as a result of the enrollment verification process, they will not be charged for the FDIA access.
-Students are dropped for enrollment verification, and then the next business day is when BNC pulls the data for billing purposes.
+If the student withdraws from the class prior to enrollment verification, or if they are dropped from the class as a result of the enrollment verification process, their student account will be credited for the FDIA charge and they will no longer have access to the course materials.

 If a student is dropped from the course, will they still have access to the course materials?